Varanda-Labs/gtk-lvgl-sim/README.md

 Easy to build and modify the demo App for developing your own UI.

-- Windows and Mac: while easily portable to these platforms I refuse to promote spywares.
-Fill free to fork this repo and support those in your own.
-I will not merge ports for those in here.
+- Windows and Mac: while easily portable to these platforms I do not want to promote spywares.

 ### Checkout this repo
 ```